Dirigo Maine Coon Cats

 strong and healthy bloodline, and is outcross to all other MC lines.

-Dirigo has a long list of CFA, TICA, ACFA, CFF and FIFe
+As a breeder for 40 years, Dirigo has bred a long list of CFA, TICA, ACFA, CFF and FIFe

 pedigreed champions developed from Maine-origin cats